Home

 It’s easy to get carried away with your new wig by over styling and over washing, so read our guide to caring for your synthetic lace front wig (or SFLW for short) to prolong your wig and maintain its style.

 The synthetic lace wigs from TCPG are made from heat resistant fibres which can withstand temperatures up to 180 degrees Celsius (400F).
-This is great for straightening curly/kinky synthetic lace wigs or curling Yaki/straight synthetic lace wigs.
+This is great for straightening curly (kinky, Afro or regular) synthetic lace wigs or curling straight (Yaki, silky or kinky) synthetic lace wigs.

 Synthetic Lace Wig Care Tips… Heat Styling